ttys3/starship-config/README.md

 ```

-2. config zsh to use starship prompt
+2. Config zsh to use starship prompt

 just add `eval "$(starship init zsh)"` to your `~/.zshrc` file